Key takeaways

 With all that background in mind, here are five tangible steps Hispanics/Latinos can take today to begin working toward financial wellbeing.

-- Begin investing, either by opening an IRA or by taking advantage of a workplace retirement plan.
+Consider opening an IRA or taking advantage of an employer sponsored retirement plan.
 Either way, you’ll realize tax benefits and grow your money through compound growth.

 “A lot of Hispanics and Latinos don’t open 401(k) plans to invest in because they don’t want to lose money,” Isordia says.
 “But I tell them that they’re losing money by not taking advantage of their employer’s matching contributions.
 I recommend that they at least start contributing the same percentage that their employer is matching, and then build from there.”